NCAR/ccpp-framework/doc/CCPPtechnical/source/ConstructingSuite.rst

    :alt: map to buried treasure
    :align: center

-   : *Schematic of the use of the :term:`SDF` in dynamic and static builds.
-Note that, for the static build, more than one :term:`SDF` can be supplied at compile time, but only one can be used at runtime*.
+   *Schematic of the use of the SDF in dynamic and static builds.
+Note that, for the static build, more than one SDF can be supplied at compile time, but only one can be used at runtime*.

 =========================
 Interstitial Schemes